-March 17, 2020 will be a day that I remember for the rest of my life.
-On this day YMCA, youth sports was shut down to protect our families from Covid-19.
+March 17, 2020, will be a day that I remember for the rest of my life.
+On this day YMCA, youth sports were shut down to protect our families from Covid-19.
 We had to turn down what would have been the biggest sports season at the Northwest Valley Family YMCA.
 I could feel the hurt and pain that it brought to all of our families.
 This would have been the last season for many teams before they had to move up divisions.
 Teams were hopeful to reach the championship to get the opportunity to play at the Suns Arena.
 Nobody knew the severity of what was yet to come.

 The Valley of the Sun YMCA would next be forced to close our doors.
 At this point, it seemed nothing was in our control.
 Thoughts drifted into my mind of will have youth sports in 2020?
 My heart broke for athletes that participated in our leagues.
 Sports was a happy space for some of these kids.
 But, our gyms were not completely empty.
 We were able to open up our facility for emergency childcare!
 Being able to help families is what I have come to enjoy at the YMCA.
 Thankfully we started to see the smiles of kids in our building!
 This was the first feeling of hope I had felt.
 It was a whole new world for me in childcare but it was incredible.
 I was able to see kids loving sports again.
 We played countless games of kids vs. counselors in basketball!
 There was a glimmer of hope a season would become.